Catering Cost in San Francisco: Full-Service Pricing Guide

 What Full-Service Catering Typically Includes

 Full-service catering describes the experience a client receives—not the line items in a proposal.
 It covers the work a team takes on from the first planning call to the final sweep of the event space.
-Because San Francisco holds so many unique venues—lofts, galleries, warehouses, historic buildings—full-service support often adapts to the space.
+Because San Francisco holds so many unique event venues—lofts, galleries, warehouses, historic buildings—full-service support often adapts to the space.

-Full service generally includes:
+Full service catering generally includes:

 Early menu conversations shaped around the host’s vision